Error -1950679023 Occurs Occasionally for an LabVIEW Application Using CompactRIO

 1. A bad connection between the PC and the cRIO device or a dip in the power supply of the installation

-This sort of behaviour can be characterised by network instability or the cRIO device disconnecting periodically from the host device.
+This sort of behavior can be characterized by network instability or the cRIO device disconnecting periodically from the host device.
 Errors in the network can often be analysed using third party tools like Wireshark.

 If you are using a LabVIEW Real-Time target such as CompactRIO or Compact FieldPoint, you should consider hosting the shared variable library on the real-time target.
 These devices have watchdog capabilities and typically contain hardware components controlling the critical pieces of an application, whereas most Windows or PC-based targets do not have these fail-safes.